Derivation of the kinematic equations

 This is the third kinematic equation.

-Now, take the first kinematic equation, and solve for $t$, you will get,
+Now take the first kinematic equation and solve for $t$ to get

-Substitute this $t$ in the second kinematic equation, you will get
+Substitute this $t$ into the second kinematic equation to get

 Solving for $v^2$,